cheerlessDreamer/bozzarella-public/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:8080`
+The application will usually be available at `http://localhost:8080`

 ## Development